‘Not true fans’: Frank hits out at ‘unacceptable’ booing of Spurs goalkeeper Vicario

 “It is OK that [the fans] are frustrated, because we haven't won at home for a long time.
 We all badly want to win so I'm fine with them booing after the game, but during the game I hope it was one incident and it never happens again.”

-Tottenham have now lost four of their last six Premier League games but their dismal home form predates Frank’s tenure, with Spurs only winning three of their last 21 home league matches and suffering 10 home league defeats in 2025.
+Tottenham have now lost four of their last six Premier League games but their dismal home form predates Frank’s tenure, with Spurs only winning three of their last 21 home league matches and suffering 10 home league defeats in 2025 under both Frank and former manager Ange Postecoglou.

 Meanwhile, Frank said he did not see Pedro Porro’s furious reaction to Tottenham’s defeat, as the right back appeared to argue with team-mate Lucas Bergvall over whether the Spurs players would applaud the home fans at full-time.